Welcome to East Norfolk CAMRA's Good Beer Guide Selection Website.

 Results will not be announced, but will be available as soon as the Guide is launched, in the September following the selection process.

-Scores can be submitted in person at the February Branch meeting, held at tbd on January 20th, 2018 at 8pm.
+Scores were submitted in person at the February Branch meeting, held at on May 25th, 2020 at 8pm.